Manager-Managed vs. Member-Managed LLC: What Should You Choose?

 Which type of management structure you choose will depend upon who is involved in your business and how much day-to-day involvement they want to have.

-LLC Member vs. Manager — Which Is the Best Choice?
+Member-Managed vs. Manager-Managed — Which Is the Best Choice?

 The right LLC management designation will depend upon a number of business factors.
 Before choosing your management status, you’ll want to consider the pros and cons of each.